Random-field random surfaces

-Cotar and K\"{u}lske~\cite{CK12} considered two versions of random gradient models: the model~\eqref{eq:defmuLeta} when the potential $V$ is assumed to have quadratic growth and a second derivative bounded from above and when the exterior field is i.i.d. with finite nonzero second moment, and a second model for which they consider a collection of i.i.d. random functions $\left( V_e \right)_{e \in E(\Zd)}$ with quadratic growth, and study the Gibbs measure formally defined by
+Cotar and K\"{u}lske~\cite{CK12, CK15} considered two models of disordered random surfaces: (A) The model~\eqref{eq:defmuLeta} with even, twice continuously differentiable $V$ and i.i.d.\ $(\eta(x))$ whose common distribution has finite non-zero second moment.
+(B) A model in which a collection of i.i.d.\ random functions $\left( V_e \right)_{e \in E(\Zd)}$ is prescribed, and the formal Hamiltonian is given by

-They prove the existence of the infinite-volume surface tension and of shift-covariant gradient Gibbs measures in dimensions $d \geq 3$ when the expectation of the external field is equal to $0$ for the model~\eqref{eq:defmuLeta} and in dimensions $d \geq 1$ for the model~\eqref{Model B}.
-They also establish that the infinite-volume surface tension does not exist for~\eqref{eq:defmuLeta} in dimensions $d = 1 , 2$, and that neither the infinite-volume surface tension, nor the infinite-volume translation-covariant gradient Gibbs states can exist if the expectation of the external field is not equal to $0$ for the same model.
-In a second work~\cite{CK15}, Cotar and K\"{u}lske establish the uniqueness of shift-covariant gradient Gibbs measures for each fixed expected tilt when the random field is symmetrically distributed in dimensions $d \geq 3$ for the model~\eqref{eq:defmuLeta} and obtained the same result in any dimensions $d \geq 1$ for the model~\eqref{Model B}.
-They additionally obtained sharp quantitative decorrelation estimates for general functionals of the gradient of the field for both models.
+Their results show that model (B), subject to suitable assumptions on the random potentials $(V_e)$, behaves similarly to the non-disordered case.
+Thus, our discussion here pertains to their results on model (A), which are closer to our work.